Whole Foods Beat Everything Else

 The specifics (keto vs. Mediterranean vs. vegan) matter less than this: eat real food, mostly plants, not too much.

 If >50% of your diet is processed: Start swapping.
 Add vegetables to every meal.
 Replace refined grains with whole.
 One change at a time.
+Don’t overhaul everything — swap one default meal per week.

 If gaining weight: Track calories until you understand portion sizes.
 Then stop tracking.
+Nutrient-dense foods naturally regulate appetite better than processed alternatives — most people eat less without trying when they switch to whole foods.

 If already eating well: Maintain.
 80/20 rule: occasional treats won’t kill you.
+Focus on variety — rotating different vegetables and protein sources covers micronutrient gaps automatically.

 How To Know It’s Working